To read this delightful account of wartime eating is to comprehend for the first time our mothers’ odd fascination with liver.

 Historian Ian Mosby tells us what the war tasted like.
 It was plain but filling.
 “In part this was achieved through unprecedented state intervention in Canadian food production,” Mosby writes.
 “The federal government had taken direct control over the bulk purchase, sale and distribution of a range of basic commodities – including sugar, tea, coffee, wheat and rice.”

 The food czar who led the Wartime Prices and Trade Board was Donald Gordon, a no-nonsense executive who later ran Canadian National Railways.
-Gordon was a plain eater himself; a favourite dessert was a toothpaste-like gelatin called Mint Bavarian.
+Gordon was a plain eater himself.
+His favourite dessert was a toothpaste-like gelatin called Mint Bavarian.
 He was just the man for the hour.

 Including liver, with onions.